raulsanzr/DNA-Methylation/docs/MethylationEPIC.md

 ### Metadata

-The metadata is a file that includes relevant information about the samples that will be useful later to group them.
+The metadata includes relevant information about the samples that will be useful later to group them.

 ``` r
 metadata <- as.data.frame(read_excel("data/human/PIK3CA_samples_SC.xlsx"))